giantswarm/rfc/configuration-rendering-controller/README.md

 App Platform supports cross namespace references to some extent.
 It is simply RBAC restricted for workload cluster operators.
 The unique `app-operator` can read CM and Secrets from all namespaces.
-We can implicitly deploy one instance of the new CRD with scope all to a Giant Swarm restricted namespace, be it `giantswarm` or a new `giantswarm-configs` namespace.
+We can implicitly deploy one instance of the new CRD with a scope covering all configured apps to a Giant Swarm restricted namespace, be it `giantswarm` or a new `giantswarm-configs` namespace.

 We know a complete list of possible Apps that can be configured, because the current system requires that for all